Zegocover/Label-by-pr-title/README.md

   - ['word2','word3']
 ```

-If config file is not specified then the default label configuration will be used.
+If config file is not specified then the default label configuration below will be used.
-**Defaults:**

 ```yaml
 feat:
   - ['feat']